TheodoreHua/AlreadyClaimedNotifier/README.md

 and Mac (currently the limitation is the method of notification, which is using the Windows 10 notification system).
 This'll likely get fixed by temporarily using popup warning dialogs instead.**

-Also known as ACN, this program removes "claim" and "done" comments after a period of time.
+Also known as ACN, this program sends a notification to the user when it detects a comment reply stating that the post their doing has already been claimed.
 It is designed with r/TranscribersOfReddit transcribers in mind; specifically those who don't want to summon an angry mod...

 ## Installation and Use